gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 ## Icon

 Given that this was a quick weekend project, I kind of lost steam when it came to the icon.
-I'd love a better app icon, as well as a specific document icon, so any [icon designers can step this way](https://github.com/gingerbeardman/stapler/issues/1).
+I'd love a better app icon, as well as a specific document icon, so [new icons are being worked on by a designer](https://github.com/gingerbeardman/stapler/discussions/24).

 ## Bonus tip